 She revealed that George had sent Betty a piece of heather, and that was where her middle name came from.
 Her mother had taken George’s death very hard.

 Gloria and her husband had tracked down George’s brother and had a nice reunion with him and his wife, but sadly George’s mother Alice had passed away by then.
 Apparently George’s mother had said that one day Gloria will come home …

-In 2003 after his wife Joyce had passed away, Dennis finally got to fulfill a longtime wish and travelled to New Zealand.
-In what must have been quite an emotional reunion, he met Gloria, stayed with her and Lester and was able to spend time talking about her father and those special memories.
+In 2003 after his wife Joyce had passed away, Dennis finally got to fulfil a longtime wish and travelled to New Zealand.
+In what must have been quite an emotional reunion, he met Gloria, stayed with her and Lester, and was able to spend time talking about her father and those special memories.

 Sadly Gloria died not long after Dennis visited her.

 P/O Colin George Nairne, RNZAF NZ42117 and his crew are commemorated on the Runnymede Memorial.